-The Ray-Ban Stories come from Reality Labs, a research unit of Meta (formerly known as “The Facebook”).
+The Ray-Ban Stories come from Reality Labs8, a research unit of Meta (formerly known as “The Facebook”).
 Their brand is polluted from rabid tech-reporters, tone-deaf marketing, and a shady history.
 But underneath it all, they’re pouring tens of billions into immersive computing, and it’s very possible they’re building our future.

 Imagine a society where millions of people wear all-day capture glasses.
 Imagine if all your split-second glances get translated into personalized hologram ads in your kitchen.
 Be careful where you look.
 Hopefully we don’t venture into a hellscape like this.

 These companies are stepping into the role of an all-seeing-God.
 The memories of whole societies will be dwelling in an Oregon warehouse.